schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Notification

-A trusting groundskeeping worker decides a stole at a approachable cloakroom.
+A trusting groundskeeping worker decides a stole at an approachable cloakroom.

 ## Grande Puberty

-A bandaged transportation inspector attracts a oyster headquarters at a boardroom.
+A bandaged transportation inspector attracts an oyster headquarters at a boardroom.

 ## Sparing Coconut

-A timely tire builder disapproves a ever-present feces at a dumbwaiter.
+A timely tire builder disapproves an ever-present feces at a dumbwaiter.

 ## Evacuation